-On Sept 06, 2008, my colleagues and I from the Samsung SE team went for river rafting at Hantang.
+On September 6, 2008, my fellow colleagues and I, part of the Samsung SE team, embarked on a river rafting adventure at Hantang.

-It was a Saturday morning.
-I woke up at 7 am, packed my stuff hurriedly, and rushed to the cafeteria to get my breakfast kit.
-Then I left for the K1 bus station to catch the 8:30 bus to YangJae, Seoul.
+I sprang out of bed at 7 am, hastily packed my belongings, and made a swift dash to the cafeteria to grab my breakfast kit.
+From there, I headed to the K1 bus station to catch the 8:30 bus bound for YangJae, Seoul.
 I met Vishu, his wife, and Sandhya at the bus stop.
 There was an air of excitement.

-We met the rest of the Samsung team at exit 2, YangJae, around 9:20 am.
+Around 9:20 am, we gathered with the rest of the Samsung team at Exit 2 in YangJae.
 We chatted and later boarded the bus to Hantang.
-It was a lengthy drive, almost 4 hours to reach there.
-I paid around 38,000 Korea Won as the fee.
+The journey stretched out for almost four hours, making for quite a lengthy drive to our destination.
+I paid around 38,000 Korean won as the fee.
 We had our lunch there.
 I had a few cupcakes and a banana for my lunch.
 After lunch, I put on shorts and a life jacket and we waited for another bus to take us to the destination.